ToshioCP/Gtk4-tutorial/src/sec2.src.md

 Oh, just an error message.
 But this error message means that the GtkApplication object ran without a doubt.
-Now, think about the message in the next section.
+Now, think about the message in the next subsection.

 ### signal